treojs/treo/Readme.md

   The main goal is to make enjoyable to write modern web applications with offline experience.
   It hides complexity of IndexedDB and leave the power: batch, indexes and async non-blocking behavior.

-  Main features:

-  * simple API to start write/read without waiting for connect, detection of existing stores, creating transations
-  * powerful API for schema/version management
-  * enjoyable way to do powerful tasks, like batch or filter by index.
-  * handles errors, blocks and aborts
-  * just do what you need
-  * minimal

 ## Example

   Let's take a look at official [w3c example](http://www.w3.org/TR/IndexedDB/#introduction)